Online learning, or e-learning, is one of the biggest revolutions in education. Students can learn anything, wherever and whenever they want.

 Answering all these questions will make your priorities and your goal clear.
-Keep in mind your key strengths, and pick a course that applies to your particular field and helps in building expertise.
+Remember your key strengths, and pick a course that applies to your particular field and helps build expertise.

-Now that you have a clear idea about the kind of online course you would be interested in, be ready to spend some time browsing and researching all the courses that are related to what you’re looking for and match as many of your criteria.
+Now that you have a clear idea about the kind of online course you would be interested in, be ready to browse and research all the courses related to what you’re looking for and match as many of your criteria.

 Evaluate your options

-It’s a good idea to research your options and weigh their pros and cons before you make the decision.
-Remember: you will be investing time and money in the course, it ought to be one that you derive value from.
+It’s a good idea to research your options and weigh their pros and cons before deciding.
+Remember: you will be investing time and money in the course; it ought to be one that you derive value from.

-Evaluate each of the courses and evaluate your options to fully process and understand the right online learning platform for you.
+Evaluate each course and your options to process and understand the right online learning platform fully.

 In today’s time, there are a plethora of online platforms and courses that one can use, but only through homework and research will you know which platform suits your requirements best.
-Choose one that offers the best, most immersive, and interdisciplinary set of courses.
+Choose the best, most immersive, and interdisciplinary set of courses.